Divorce/Dissolution of Marriage in Colorado

 Not until you've lived in Colorado for 90 days.
 Also, you have to live in Colorado with the intent of staying in Colorado permanently.
 For example, you can't just stay at a Colorado hotel for 91 days, then try to get divorced under Colorado law.

 I have been served with divorce papers from another state.
 What should I do? +

-Get legal advice.
+Get legal advice if at all possible.
 There are a number of things that go into deciding which state's law applies to your divorce.

 DO NOT ignore the divorce papers!
 If you do, a court you've never been to would have the right to determine your divorce, distribute your property, even decide your relationship with your child.
 Click here to see whether the other state has information available to help you.